blueey2/linked-blog-starter-md/publish/Security+/Security+.md

 <u>DLL Injection</u>
 	A technique used in software development and cybersecurity where an external DLL is forced into the address space of a running process.

+<u>Pointer dereference</u>
+	Refers to the process of accessing the value stored at the memory address pointed to by a pointer.
+They store memory addresses and when you dereference a pointer you retrieve the actual value stored at that address.

+<u>LDAP injection</u>
+	A type of cyber attack that occurs when an attacker injects malicious LDAP code into input fields or parameters used by an application to interreact with LDAP directories.
+	Look for inputs that include special characters such as * & = or other LDAP-specific operators.

+<u>XML injection</u>
+	A type of cyber attack that occurs when an attacker injects malicious XML code into an application or a system that parses XML data.
+	Look for inputs that include XML specific characters such as < > & etc.